saulpw/visidata/vdplus/api/reddit/README.md

 2. Create a "script" app.
 You can use `http://localhost:8000` for the redirect uri.

-3. Store credentials in visidatarc:
+3. Add import and credentials to visidatarc:

+    import vdplus.api.reddit
     options.reddit_client_id = '...'      # below the description in the upper left
     options.reddit_client_secret = '...'